alextsiak/playpen/supervised-playing/README.md

 # Supervised Playing Architecture

-This repository contains experiments on **protocol-aware supervision** in Clembench, where mid-episode feedback is injected into gameplay to improve instruction adherence.
+This repository directory contains experiments on **protocol-aware supervision** in Clembench, where mid-episode feedback is injected into gameplay to improve instruction adherence.

 ## Idea